praveenkumart139/praveenkumart139/README.md

 <!-- ============================================================
-  HOW TO USE
-  1. Create a public repo named EXACTLY your GitHub username
-  2. Add this file as README.md
-  3. Search for "YOUR_USERNAME" and replace it (appears several times)
+  REMINDER
+  - The repo must be named EXACTLY: praveenkumart139
-  4. Search for "TODO" and fill in the gaps
+  - Search for "TODO" and fill in the gaps
+  - Replace YOUR_LINKEDIN and YOUR_EMAIL in the Connect section
 ============================================================ -->

 <div align="center">